ivyvo-hub/Diageo-B2B-Off-Trade-Spirit-Sales-Analytics-Forecast-H1-2025-/README.md

    5.2 [Where to act: Store level strategy](#where-to-act-store-level-strategy)
 6. [Limitations & Next Steps](#6-limitations--next-steps)
 ---
-# **1. Project Background & Objective**

-> _This project is based on publicly available data from the Iowa State Government.
-The business context, objectives, and strategies are fictional, created to demonstrate data analytics and decision-making capabilities._

-Diageo, a global leader in spirits, is aiming to strengthen its position in North America—its largest market.
-Performance across states, however, varies due to regulatory and market structures.
-Iowa, with its control-state model, serves as a critical region for commercial execution.

-Building on strong 2024 results, the Iowa Sales team has set an ambitious **5% YoY growth target** for FY2025 in the B2B off-trade channel.
-With the year now at its **midpoint**, this is the right moment to evaluate progress and adjust tactics.

-This project delivers an **interactive sales dashboard** to support this frontline team beyond static reporting.

-The analysis centers on one business question:
-**“Are we on track to reach our 5% growth target—and what actions should we take in the next six months to ensure we hit it?”**

-Insights and recommendations are provided in the following areas:

-**1. H1 Performance Assessment & H2 Forecast**:

-A review of H1 2025 results and forward outlook, covering:
-   - **Sales Size & Shape:** Total Revenue, Average order value and number of orders.
-   - **Sales Drivers:** A breakdown of sales contribution by top Categories, Variants, Retail Partners, and Geographic Areas (Counties/Cities).
-   - **Forward Outlook:** Baseline projection for H2 2025.

-**2. Strategic Recommendations for H2:**

-Actionable guidance for the Sales team, highlighting priority products, categories, and regions to focus resources and secure the 5% growth goal.

-An interactive Power BI dashboard is available [here](https://app.powerbi.com/view?r=eyJrIjoiOTI3MTczZmYtYjFlZC00ZGQxLWE2NWYtNmE3NmI4NGI1MWZmIiwidCI6ImMxNmI5YjkzLTk4ZDUtNDNlOC1iNjc0LTg1ZjY3OWFkMzRjMyIsImMiOjEwfQ%3D%3D).

-The Python queries for data cleaning is available [here](../Notebooks/01_Data_Ingestion_%26_Cleaning.ipynb).

-The Python queries for exploratory analysis is available [here](../Notebooks/02_Exploratory_Data_Analysis.ipynb).

 # 1. Project Background & Objective

 > _This project is based on publicly available data from the Iowa State Government.
 The business context, objectives, and strategies are fictional, created to demonstrate data analytics and decision-making capabilities._